New York Board Of Regents Business Name Approval

 “Arboretum;” “college;” and “university” (these words also need approval from the Education Department).

 Corporations formed for the principal purpose of operating a college, university, school conducting some or all of the grades nursery through twelve, library, museum, historical society with collections or public television and/or radio station are created by the Board of Regents by the issuance of an instrument called a “charter.”
 The document by which all other education corporations are created is known as a Regents certificate of incorporation.

 Please note: chartering or incorporation by the Board of Regents as an education corporation is the equivalent of filing a certificate of incorporation with the Secretary of State.
 There is no need to file anything with the Secretary of State.
 Your charter or Regents certificate of incorporation is equivalent to articles/certificate of incorporation.

 It should be emphasized that the action of the Regents in issuing a charter, while bringing an education corporation into existence, is not equivalent to “registration” or “licensing” of the institution or its programs.
 Where registration or licensing is required, separate application must be made.
 Where registration or licensing is required, separate application must be made.
-Additional information can be found on this web site at https://www.dos.ny.gov/corps/restricted_words.html.
+Additional information can be found on the NY DOS’s List of Restricted Words.

 How to request approval from the New York Board of Regents for use of restricted word:

 - Submit an original and two copies of the charter/certificate form.